NickBlow/Mythras-charsheet/app/content/cults.md

 ##### Form 7 (Juyo)

+Can augment your combat style with your Dark Side passion (100 - Light Side passion)

-Use the Maximize Damage special effect without requiring a critical & can augment your combat style with your Dark Side passion.
+Additionally, may choose the Maximize Damage special effect without requiring a critical

 ## Dark Jedi